Discontinuous Galerkin methods for the $p$--biharmonic equation from a discrete variational perspective: Discretisation

 In particular the following identity holds

 \end{Pro}

 The discrete problem we then propose is to minimise an appropriate discrete action functional, that is to seek $u_h\in\fes$ such that

 \begin{Rem}[motivation for discrete action functional] The choice of discrete action functional is crucial.
-A naive choice would be to take the piecewise gradient operators, substituting them directly into the Lagrangian, \ie
+A naive choice would be to take the piecewise gradient and Hessian operators, substituting them directly into the Lagrangian, \ie

 This is, however, an inconsistent notion of the derivative operators (as noted in \cite{BuffaOrtner:2009}).

 Since for the biharmonic problem the Lagrangian is only dependant on the Hessian of the sought function, we need only construct an appropriate consistent notion of discrete Hessian. \end{Rem}